10 From 2018

 5) Getting outdoors deserves its own bullet every year.
 We immersed ourselves in nature when ever we could and were always on the lookout for a good hike.
 Going big in 2018, we made it to Patagonia.
 It was as amazing as we had hoped.
 But Patagonia’s awful Internet situation nearly did. us. in.
 (Did I mention work overload was a bit of a problem in 2018?).

 7) We live in the best slice of the world, so Pacific Northwest shenanigans are always part of our plan.
-We hiked to the "quietest place in America" here in Washington State, and we visited all of Seattle's parks (18!) in one day.
+For example, we hiked to the "quietest place in America" here in Washington State, and we visited all of Seattle's parks (18!) in one day.

 10 for 2019